khnguyen88/GVSU-CIS641-Lakeshore-Misfits/docs/software-requirements-specification/software_requirements_specification_final.md

     NFR10.
 The application shall load all links within 10 seconds.

     NFR11.
-The application shall complete all API call requests within 10 seconds, if the network and API server is functional.
+The application shall complete all API call requests within 10 seconds if the network and API servers are functional.

 ### Security Requirements